Justin P. Brooks - California Western

 Professor Brooks has published extensively in the areas of criminal law, clinical education, and habeas litigation.
 He is the author of the only legal casebook devoted to the topic of wrongful convictions.

-- Wrongful Convictions: Cases and Materials, Vandeplas Publishing LLC (1st ed.
-2011).
+- Justin Brooks, Wrongful Convictions: Cases and Materials (Vandeplas 2011).

 - Justin Brooks & Alexander Simpson, Find the Cost of Freedom: The State of Wrongful Conviction Compensation Statutes Across the Country and the Strange Legal Odyssey of Timothy Atkins, 49 San Diego L. Rev. 627 (2012).